-- Further develop our audit and engagement programme for our tier two suppliers - Establish due diligence requirements for our higher risk suppliers of third party product - Strengthen our modern slavery training for our colleagues and continue to monitor - Make progress on our target of having 15% of own-brand suppliers with worker representation committees in place by the end of financial year 2023 / 24. - Improve awareness training to our buyers on our Responsible Sourcing Standards
+- Review and update our modern slavery training for all colleagues. - Make progress on our target of having 15% of own-brand suppliers with worker representation committees in place by 2025. - Further evaluate risk areas within our non-trade supply chain.